kencormican/milestoneProjectFour/README.md

 ```

 * Tested clean for loading manually created subcategories to the nav menu and those set with new field to true in fixture.
 Associated link items also tested clean.
+* Products CRUD functionality testing clean from both Proucts and Product details views.
+Defensive logic introduced in Product and product detailed views for products with or with images, urls etc. Initially encountered some issues with rendering Product image add and select options.
+Product detail carousel and tabbed views working cleanly for mobile, Tablet and Desktop views.
+* Securing Views - Products, Categories and Profile views secured on back-end against unauthorised users.
+Add, Edit and Delete views protected and testing clean.
+Risk of URLs based post and delete fabrication requests mitigated by introducing @login_required decorators.
+Unless user logged in such requests will be redirected back to home page.
+Further defensive logic has been introduced by checking if user is superuser in Add, Update & Delete views.
+If not the users are provided with error message and redirected back to home page.
+* Shopping Bag CRUD functionality testing clean for add, edit and delete operations.
+Bag also tested for products with and without sizes, with and without images, with and without image urls.
+Initially encountered some minor problems with post on none operations and image template syntax but introduced some defensive logic to mitigate same.
+* Checkout app testing clean and introduced redundancy to ordering process using Webhook Handler.
+Order tested for completion using database and webhook datasets.
+Form submission failure emulated by commenting out form.submit() method in stripe js code and submitting order.
+Response was order created using WH.
+When form.submit() re-activated in js code response confirmed to be order created using database.
 ***

 [Back to Contents](#table-of-contents)